 21 Pilots did mark the beginning of a change in emo, so maybe emo isn’t dead, emo has just adapted.
 They brought something new to the scene.
 I’d also say they held down the fort when emo was declining.

 21 Pilots got big as MCR broke up, and then Panic!, FOB, and Paramore drastically changed their sounds to a more commercial and sometimes rap & hip hop inspired tone.

-With MCR gone, a lot of MCR inspired bands came onto the scene, like Palaye Royale, but what seemed to capture the kids born in the 2000s was emo rap, and alternative-pop-rock musicians like Billie Eilish and 21 Pilots.
+With MCR gone, a lot of bands who were fans of them came onto the scene, like Palaye Royale, but what seemed to capture the kids born in the 2000s was emo rap, and alternative-pop-rock musicians like Billie Eilish and 21 Pilots.

 Emo rap is the subgenre for rappers like Lil Peep, or Lil Xan who’s lyrics are just as emotional and expressive as emo, but of course, the overall music genre is different.
 You might also be interested in my bimbocore essay.

 I was also asking myself what the f*ck an e-boy is not to long ago, which made me feel very old and out of touch.